cabberley/HA_RedbackTech/README.md

 ## Installation

-Install the repository through HACS (it should appear in the list of available integrations) or by manually copying the `custom_components/redback` folder into your `custom_components` folder.
+You will need to add this as a custom repository first before installing!!!! or by manually copying the `custom_components/redback_tech` folder into your `custom_components` folder.

 ## Configuration

+This first release you will need to add both your:

+- Public API Client_ID and Client_Secret
+- Portal Email address and password

+THe next release will enable you to Control your inverter